 It is also possible that some students may develop a more complacent attitude towards learning without the pressure of exams to keep them on track.
 In addition, this action could also lead to increased procrastination.
 Without the motivation of an exam, students are more likely to delay their assignments or stay on track with their study plan, leading to a decline in academic performance.

-Learn more about how Physics Academy can help you or your child to score well in the upcoming Physics A Level, O Level and Integrated Program(IP) Exams.
+Learn more about how Physics Academy can help you or your child to score well in the upcoming A Level, O Level and Integrated Program(IP) Exams.